tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

  There are already several tutorials out on the internet that help in beginning to learn shellcode and I am not going to go over that.
 I not going to touch much on the basics of assembly, although I will talk about calling conventions, register clobbering and registers.

- Refer to papers such as Skape's [*Understanding Windows Shell code*](http://repo.hackerzvoice.net/depot_madchat/windoz/vulns/win32-shellcode.pdf). or resources like [*project-shellcode*](http://www.projectshellcode.com) for indepth shellcode writing tutorials.
+ Refer to papers such as Skape's [*Understanding Windows Shell code*](http://repo.hackerzvoice.net/depot_madchat/windoz/vulns/win32-shellcode.pdf). or resources like [*project-shellcode*](http://www.projectshellcode.com) for in-depth shellcode writing tutorials.

  I will go over the differences between 32 and 64 bit assembly that I have noticed and how to work with them as well as some of the structures windows uses that are useful to know about for shellcode in the 64bit environment.
 I will also introduce two tools that I have created in helping my exploit development process.